yourbasic/int/README.md

 ### Fast integer sorting

-The different flavors of radix sort use bit manipulation to good effect.
+Radix sort uses bit manipulation to good effect and bitwise operators are crucial in the implementation of the fastest known integer sorting algorithm.
-Bitwise operators are also crucial in the implementation of the fastest (in the standard unit-cost RAM model) known integer sorting algorithm, which sorts *n* integers in O(*n* log log *n*) time.
+This algorithm sorts *n* integers in O(*n* log log *n*) time in the unit-cost RAM model, the standard model of theoretical computer science.
 [The fastest sorting algorithm?][sort] has all the details.